SOUND FOUNTAIN

 ...if you stick to the basic adjustments, you can enjoy the sound of analog recordings engraved in the vinyl record.

 It is not at all necessary to make things complicated.
-Start by adjusting the down force and the bias and listen to some music.
+Start by adjusting down force and bias, put on a record and listen.
 From there you can refine the set up and adjustments if you want the highest quality in sound.

 If the adjustments are not correct, even the most expensive turntable cannot fulfill its promise: the best possible sound reproduction.